AaronPersaud/Cryptosolver/README.md

 # Cryptosolver
-encrypts and decrypts different types of substitution ciphers
+encrypts and decrypts different types of substitution ciphers (Vigenere)